FSS/PPS 03.11 - Business Meals and Food Purchases

 Should an employee make a food purchase via personal funds or petty cash, Texas sales taxes are applicable, and the university will pay or reimburse applicable Texas sales taxes at the discretion of the account manager.
-A sales tax exemption certificate may not be given to a retailer for such personally-paid food purchases.
+A sales tax exemption certificate may not be given to a retailer for such personally paid food purchases.
 This includes purchases at food vendors for consumption at that location or pick up for consumption at the university location.
-More information concerning tax-exempt and non-tax exempt purchases may be found on the Accounts Payable webpage.
+More information concerning tax-exempt and non-tax-exempt purchases is available at Accounts Payable.

-State-appropriated funds should generally not be used for food purchases; however, state-appropriated funds may be used if allowed within the guidelines of the state appropriation.
-Contact Financial Reporting & Analysis for a determination if the state appropriation allows food purchases.
+State-appropriated funds should not be used for food purchases (contact Financial Reporting & Analysis for a determination if the state appropriation allows food purchases).
 State-appropriated funds are prohibited from reimbursing or paying gratuity, unless the amount is a required fee for the services provided.
 A common example is a 15 to 18 percent mandatory gratuity for large parties at restaurants or concierge services at a hotel.
 Such fees must be mandatory and itemized on the receipt or invoice.

 purchases of food for use in academic laboratories;

 purchases of food for resale;

 purchases of food or feed for consumption by animals;